 - Although most growers tend to maintain the pH balance of the irrigation solution, quite a few growers report 100 success even without this procedure.

-- Most of the faucet water in the country will be good enough for this technique - if your place has extremely hard water you should use reverse osmosis water.
-In any case, it is best to place the water in the room for several hours before use.
+- Most of the tap water in the country will be good enough for this technique - if your home has extremely hard water it is recommended to use reverse osmosis water.
+In any case, it is best to place the water in the room for hours before use.

 - There is no need to combine fertilizers in the irrigation solution, but it is recommended to use the 4 rooting hormone.